Kirk Douglas: Style and philosophy of acting

 Kirk is one of a kind.
 He has an overpowering physical presence, which is why on a large movie screen he looms over the audience like a tidal wave in full flood.
 Globally revered, he is now the last living screen legend of those who vaulted to stardom at the war's end, that special breed of movie idol instantly recognizable anywhere, whose luminous on-screen characters are forever memorable.

 — —Jack Valenti, president of the Motion Picture Association of America.

 Douglas stated that the keys to acting success are determination and application: "You must know how to function and how to maintain yourself, and you must have a love of what you do.
 But an actor also needs great good luck.
 I have had that luck."
 Douglas had great vitality and explained that "it takes a lot out of you to work in this business.
 Many people fall by the wayside because they don't have the energy to sustain their talent."

-That attitude toward acting became evident with Champion (1949).
+Douglas's attitude toward acting became evident with Champion (1949).
 From that one role, writes biographer John Parker, he went from stardom and entered the "superleague", where his style was in "marked contrast to Hollywood's other leading men at the time".
-His sudden rise to prominence is explained by comparing it to that of Jack Nicholson's:
+Parker explained Douglas's sudden rise to prominence by comparing it to that of Jack Nicholson:

 He virtually ignored interventionist directors.
 He prepared himself privately for each role he played, so that when the cameras were ready to roll he was suitably, and some would say egotistically and even selfishly, inspired to steal every scene in a manner comparable in modern times to Jack Nicholson's modus operandi.